mdelventhal/mattdelventhal.com/content/authors/mdelventhal/_index.md

 # Interests to show in About widget
 interests:
-- The economics of (tele-) commuting
+- Future of (tele-) commuting
-- Demographics and economic growth
+- Economic growth
+- Transportation networks
+- Demography
 - Spatial analysis
 - Machine learning